Ezequiel92/GADGETPlotting/README.md

     <h1>🚨 DEPRECATED 🚨</h1>
 </div>

 This package is no longer under development, it will only get updates for its dependecies.
-Use [GadgetInspector](https://github.com/Ezequiel92/GadgetInspector) instead.

 <div align="center">
     <h1>🌌 GADGET Plotting</h1>